ISIS leader al-Baghdadi confirmed dead after apparent suicide during U.S. operation: sources

 Al-Baghdadi, who took over ISIS after his predecessor Abu Omar al-Baghdadi was killed in 2010, detonated a suicide vest, killing himself when U.S. Special Operations forces entered a compound in northern Syria where he was located, according to a U.S. defense official.
 No U.S. Special Operations forces were hurt or killed in the raid.

+ISIS LEADER CALLS FOR 'CALIPHATE SOLDIERS' TO FREE DETAINEES FROM CAMPS, CONTINUE ATTACKS

-“U.S. forces did a terrific job,” a U.S. military source told Fox News.“This just shows it may take time but terrorists will not find a sanctuary.”
+“U.S. forces did a terrific job,” a U.S. military source told Fox News.“This just shows it may take time, but terrorists will not find a sanctuary.”
 The same source told Fox News that biometric tests confirmed that it was indeed Baghdadi.

 The compound was located near the Turkish border in northwest Syria’s Idlib Province, a known terrorist stronghold that has served as a home to groups linked to al-Qaeda.
 Al-Baghdadi had long been suspected to be hiding in the Idlib Province.